While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

 Women could make their own purses from small pieces of fabrics.
 The simplest style to make was the drawstring pouch design, which also used only a fraction of material.
 Knitting and crochet were popular pastimes, and many bags of this era were actually crocheted.
 Beautiful crochet designs could be made using minimal sources – handles, lining, yarn, and a fastening.

 As items of clothing were re-purposed, scraps of fabric could be made into patchwork material.
 This would create an entirely new fabric in its own right to be used to make bags, purses and some clothing.
-Manufactures followed the homemade trend and began selling cheap fabric bags such as these:
+Manufactures followed the homemade trend and began selling cheap fabric bags made of cotton, felt or wool blends such as these:

-In place of metal handles and fastenings, Bakelite and plastics were often used.
+In place of metal handles and fastenings, Bakelite and lucite plastics were often used.
 These made not only a functional substitute, but also an attractive (and today – highly collectible) design.
+Besides Lucite clasps, hardwood was stained with a high gloss finish.
+This mimicked the plastic look.

 A craze for woven plastic purses swept the nation in the late ’40s.
 Popular styles were rectangular clutches and fan shapes either with straps or in clutch form.
 The bags were made from plastic that was woven to look like a crocheted material (the fan shaped bags weren’t gathered for the plastic versions).
 They could come in any number of bright colors and sizes.